stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-04-30-teaching-deep-learning/index.md

 date: 2017-04-30
 author: Piotr Migdał
 tags:
-  - machine-learning
+  - tech
-  - deep-learning
+  - data science
-  - overview
+  - deep learning
 description: >-
   Don't be afraid of artificial neural networks - it is easy to start!
 An overview of deep learning with links to didactic materials.